alemart/encantar-js/README.md

 :man_technologist: MARTINS.js is developed by [Alexandre Martins](https://github.com/alemart) and is based on [Speedy Vision](https://github.com/alemart/speedy-vision).

-:books: Full documentation is available at <https://alemart.github.io/martins-js/>.
+:books: Technical documentation is available at <https://alemart.github.io/martins-js/>.

 :mailbox: [Contact me](https://github.com/alemart) for freelance work if you're not a developer.